Jamba Lakidi Pamba (2018 film)

-Jamba Lakidi Pamba is a 2018 Telugu comedy film.
-It is remake of 1992 film of the same name.
-It stars Srinivasa Reddy and Siddhi Idnani.
+Jamba Lakidi Pamba is a 2018 Indian Telugu-language comedy film directed by J. B. Murali Krishna and starring Srinivasa Reddy and Siddhi Idnani.

 Plot

 The story revolves around a couple Varun (Srinivasa Reddy) and Pallavi (Siddhi Idnani) who file a divorce case.
 Their previous divorce lawyer (Posani Krishna Murali) dies in a car accident with incidentally being this as his 100th case.
 He wants to go to Heaven but is prevented as he separated 99 couples.
 But the god gave him a last chance by making Varun and Pallavi reconcile.
 He immediately interchanges their souls.
 How the lawyer tries to reconcile them forms the crux of the story.